tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 Typescript
 : @@snip [RaDecTable.tsx](../../../../frontend/src/components/pages/RaDecTable.tsx) { #add-component }

 The table will display a list of `RaDecResponse`s obtained from the backend server, described below.
 In this table, the key for rows will come from the `id` field of the response model.

-The columns will be defined in a constant outside of this class.
+The columns will be defined in a constant value outside of this class.
 Insert the following code above the `RaDecTable` declaration:

 Typescript
 : @@snip [RaDecTable.tsx](../../../../frontend/src/components/pages/RaDecTable.tsx) { #add-columns }

 The data for the table will come from an `raDecValues` constant that gets populated using a React [Hook](https://reactjs.org/docs/hooks-effect.html).
 The `useEffect` hook is called whenever the component is rendered.
-In our hook, we call the method `getRaDecValues` which does the GET request to the backend, whose URL is obtained using the Location Service, obtained from the context.
+In our hook we call the method `getRaDecValues`, which does the GET request to the backend, whose URL is obtained using the Location Service obtained from the context.

 Typescript
 : @@snip [RaDecTable.tsx](../../../../frontend/src/components/pages/RaDecTable.tsx) { #use-fetch }